 Miss O’Leary, who played the church organ, was in her eighties and had never been married.
 She was a little old lady who was much admired for her sweetness and kindness to all.

-One fine Spring afternoon, the parish priest came to call on her, and she welcomed him into her little cottage.
+One fine Spring afternoon, the parish priest came to call on her, and she welcomed him into the living room of her little cottage.

-She invited him to have a seat while she made a pot of tea.
+She invited him to have a seat while she went into the kitchen and made a pot of tea.

 As the priest sat facing the old pump organ that she had in the living room, he noticed a cut glass bowl sitting on top of it.

 The bowl was filled with water, but imagine his shock and surprise when he saw that floating in the water was of all things, an item that men use to help prevent conception.

 You can’t even begine to imagine how surprised he was, let alone how curious he was as to why it was there in the first place.